-Analysis Evidence View
+Analysis Trace View

-When you select an issue, the Analysis Evidence view displays the relevant trace output.
+When you select an issue, the Analysis Trace view displays the relevant trace output.
 This is a set of program points that show how the analyzer found the issue.
 For dataflow and control flow issues, the set is presented in the order executed.
-For dataflow issues, this evidence is a presentation of the path that the tainted data follows from the source function to the sink function.
+For dataflow issues, this trace view presents the path that the tainted data follows from the source function to the sink function.

-The Rule ID at the bottom of this panel provides the primary rule that found the issue.
+The Rule ID at the bottom of this pane provides the primary rule that found the issue.